Fact checking the South Carolina debate - Local News 8

 Bloomberg said, “We let it get out of control and when I realized that, I cut it back by 95%.
 And I’ve apologized and asked for forgiveness.
 I’ve met with black leaders to try to get an understanding of how I can better position myself and what I should have done and what I should do next time.”

-Facts First: Bloomberg, as he has done before, was misleading by omission when he cited a 95% decline in stop and frisk.
+Facts First: Bloomberg was misleading by omission, as he has been before, when he cited a 95% decline in stop and frisk.
 While there was such a reduction, it happened only during the last two years of his 12-year mayoralty, from the first quarter of 2012 to the last quarter of 2013, following a 605% increase in his first 10 years.
 Looking at his entire mayoralty, from 2002 through 2013, there was a 97% increase, not a decrease.

 Bloomberg also claimed the 95% was prompted by his realization that the situation was “out of control.”
 He does not mention that the decline began right around the time a federal judge signaled she would rule against stop and frisk, nor that he continued to be a vocal defender of stop and frisk for years after his professed realization about the harms of the policy.